jay-sonawane/jay-sonawane.github.io/_pages/about.md

 During my undergraduate program, I specialized in Nanoelectronics and Integrated Ciruits, at [Indian Institute of Technology Bombay](https://www.iitb.ac.in/) pursuing a Dual Degree (B.Tech+M.Tech) in Electrical Engineering.

 I was involved in research with the [MeLoDe (Memory Logic Device and Design)](https://nanomemorylogic.wordpress.com/) group, with [Prof. Udayan Ganguly](https://www.ee.iitb.ac.in/web/people/faculty/home/udayan) and [Prof. Veeresh Deshpande](https://www.ee.iitb.ac.in/web/people/veeresh-deshpande/).
-My Dual Degree thesis was based on BEOL compatible ITO transistor fabrication and modeling for monolithic 3D integration, where I fabricated some cool ITO transistors.
+My Master's thesis was based on BEOL compatible ITO transistor fabrication and modeling for monolithic 3D integration, where I fabricated some cool ITO transistors.
 Earlier I worked on TCAD modeling of GF32nm SOI MOSFET for application in band-to-band tunneling neuron.
 Besides, I worked on the integration of variability-aware process and aging degradation device-to-circuit degradation in CARAT, under the guidance of [Prof. Souvik Mahapatra](https://www.ee.iitb.ac.in/wiki/faculty/souvik).

 Amidst the boundless expanses of academic research, I have developed a fervent fascination for [Logotherapy](https://en.wikipedia.org/wiki/Logotherapy).
 In the quest for comprehending the intricacies of human belief systems and behavioral science, I find myself drawn to delve into the [schools of philosophy](https://bigthink.com/thinking/10-schools-of-philosophy-and-why-you-should-know-them/).
  <!-- Through the exploration of device physics, intricate design, and precise fabrication, we are actively engaged in advancing the realm of advanced computing.  -->